CocoonIO/cocoon-plugins-c2/README.md

 ### Manual installation

 * **Close Construct 2**
 * Checkout the 'master' branch from this repository.
 You will see several folders, one called "common" and one more for each of the available plugins.
-Currently there is only one for Ads.
 * Copy the folder which is inside the name of the plugin.
-They will always start by "atp".
-For example, inside "ads" there is one called "atp-ads".
+They will always start by "cocoon".
+For example, inside "ads" there is one called "cocoon-ads".
 * Paste the whole folder into *_CONSTRUCT_2_INSTALLATION_FOLDER_*\exporters\html5\plugins.

 And that's all!
 You can open Contruct2 to start using them!